A Double Machine Learning Approach to Combining Experimental and Observational Data: Falsification Test for External Validity and Conditional Ignorability

 As stated initially, we would like to leverage the experimental sample in order to learn something about the observational sample, and vice versa.
-Here, we show that it is possible to test for violations of at least one of assumptions A3 or A4.
+Here, we show that it is possible to test whether at least one of the assumptions A3 and/or A4 are violated, without necessarily knowing which assumption(s) are violated.
 This is done by demonstrating that the same test statistic provides us evidence against the null of A3 and A4 holding towards the following two alternatives: \begin{enumerate} \item Given that internal validity (A2) and external validity (A3) of the experiment hold, we can test for violations of ignorability in the observational sample (A4), \item Alternatively, given that internal validity of the experiment (A2), and ignorability of treatment (A4), we can test for violations of external validity in the experimental sample (A3). \end{enumerate}

 To formalize this claim, we introduce the quantity $\theta(t) := \mathbb{E}_{\bX}\left[ \mu(\bX,t,0) - \mu(\bX,t,1) \right]$ that can provide insight into the existence of an unobserved confounder.
 Our key claims are as follows: